 2. Competition vs Identitarianism

-The best hierarchies are birth-based.
-They are identities, telling us how to behave, what to do, what to expect and how much to aspire for.
+The best hierarchies to soothe an authoritarian mind are birth-based.
+They are identities, telling us who and what we are, how to behave, what to do, what our functions are, what to expect and how much to aspire for.
 For an identity-based world view, competition is never limited to the speed of your car, the profit of your company or the number of laps you can swim.
 In an identity-based world competition is always a competition of identities.
 But for the authoritarian logic, identity must be set.

 If you identify with your place in the hierarchy and don’t take it as a result of effort or merit – you will resist the idea of competition.
 In this world view you either get rewarded based on what you are (your status) – or don’t get rewarded at all.

 Naturally, all authoritarian systems make some exceptions where an individual is allowed to rise.
-But the criteria is adjustment to the demands of the system – ideologically and politically.
-(In free market competition, the criteria is adjustment to the demands of clients.)
+But the criteria is compliance with the system – ideologically and politically.
+(In free market competition, the criteria is adjustment to the demands of clients, which is mutually voluntary.)

 3. Learned helplessness vs. the premise of individual effort